Mitral Valve Surgery Preparation and Recovery

 Mitral valve surgery is very common, but as with any surgery, there are always risks that individuals should consider prior to their procedure.
 You will need to ensure that you follow all pre and post-operative instructions given by Dr. Bethencourt in order to achieve a successful outcome from your surgery.

+Dr. Bethencourt is a board-certified cardiac surgeon with extensive experience performing mitral valve surgery.
 If you have further questions about mitral valve surgery, please call the Bethencourt Group at (657) 241-9440.